-Check below for all the essential info you need for a successful and fun trip to El Nido, and get excited to plan your own El Nido adventure!
+So read on for all the essential information you need for a successful and fun trip to El Nido, and get excited to plan your own El Nido adventure!

 How to get to there

-But AirSwift, a small local airline has started to offer more convenient flights right into El Nido on small aircraft.
+However, in the past few years, a small local airline called AirSwift, has started to offer more convenient flights right into El Nido on small aircraft.
 These are between Manila, Cebu and most recently (and conveniently), from Caticlan by Boracay.

 Where To Stay

-So depending on your budget, there’s a huge range of accommodation options in El Nido – but many are quite small.
+Depending on your budget, there is a huge range of accommodation options in El Nido.

-The first time I visited, I stayed at Our Melting Pot hostel (OMP).
+The first time I visited in 2014, I stayed at Our Melting Pot hostel (OMP).
 It’s right in the centre of town, and I would highly recommend it.
 The dorms are clean and comfortable, with excellent lockers and storage too.

-The second time I visited, I stayed at El Gordo’s Guesthouse, as we really wanted a private double room.
+The second time I visited, I stayed at El Gordo’s Guesthouse.
 While I would say it was slightly overpriced for its standard of accommodation (very much a basic wooden treehouse), it offered spectacular views of the bay.
 Gordon, the owner, is fantastic and really helpful.
 The guesthouse is located to the edge of El Nido town, meaning a perfect opportunity to get to mingle with the locals.
-Loved it!